openjdk/guide/src/changePlanning.md

     Y   Submission of a CSR request is required.
 The CSR must be [approved](glossary.html#approved) before the bug fix is pushed to a feature release or update release repository.
-The work may begin concurrently with the CSR review, but may need to be modified in response to CSR review.
+The work may begin concurrently with the CSR review, but may need to be modified in response to CSR feedback.
 A summary of the CSR process may be found in [Review Bodies](reviewBodies.html).

     N   Continue